zlshames/learn-programming-site/README.md

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.26.

+## Major Dependencies

+- MySQL
+- NodeJS v. ^6.*.*

 ## Development server

+Copy `config.example.js` to `config.js` and change the database details to your database.

+Run `knex migrate:latest` to get database setup for development.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.